Nectar Mattress Review

 The Nectar Memory Foam Mattress is a low-price product, ranging from $399 for Twin to $899 for King/Cal King.
 It is an 11” high all-foam memory foam mattress with three or four layers (depending on how you count them).
-It is sold primarily on two venues, the Nectar Sleep website and Amazon, though now it also can be tested in a Mattress Warehouse store, bought, and carried home.
+It is sold primarily on two venues, the Nectar Sleep website and Amazon, though now it also can be tested in its Tyson’s Corner Center store, bought, and carried home.

 This mattress is low-cost because it is imported from China.
 Even then, it costs a little more than the 12” Ultima Comfort Memory Foam Mattress by Zinus, a company which has its own manufacturing plants in China.